MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

     *The AI-generated content is just a suggestion.* It's the seller's responsibility to review and edit the suggested content to make sure it's accurate and appropriate before sending the message.

-    Make sure that the Sales Copilot for Outlook add-in is updated to the latest version (10.0.0.11 or newer) to use the copy-to-email functionality of the suggested content feature.
+    Make sure that the Sales Copilot for Outlook add-in is updated to the latest version (10.0.0.11 or newer) to use the add-to-email functionality of the suggested content feature.
 [Learn how to update the Sales Copilot add-in](install-viva-sales-as-an-integrated-app.md#update-the-sales-copilot-add-in).

 - **View and save email summary**: Allows sellers to view a summary of recent emails and save it to the CRM system.